Thursday, April 30, 2026

 Adjacent to the hospital compound, a well-established English medium school now stands, Otten Memorial, shaping young lives and equipping students to face their future with dignity and hope.
 What began as a mission has become a movement of transformation.

-Mary Esther Otten returned to her home country along with her son, Joel Otten, and completed her race there.
+Mary Esther Otten returned to her home country along with her son and completed her race there.
 Yet their work did not end with their departure.
-Their son, Joel Otten, continues to remain actively involved in supporting the ministries of the Lutheran mission in India.
+The family continues to remain actively involved in supporting the services in India.

 May the name of the Lord be glorified.
 May the seeds sown by this couple, and by many others like them in our land, continue to bear fruit—fruit that reaches into eternity.